A constitutional co-operative movement

 Systems thinking and resource stewardship

 Modern societies are complex, interdependent systems.
-They cannot be governed intelligently through fragmentation, secrecy, and delayed reaction.
-The resource-based economy tradition — associated with thinkers like Jacque Fresco and the Zeitgeist movement — correctly identified the problem of artificial scarcity created by financial systems that profit from constraint.
-United Commons does not adopt the full technocratic framework, but takes seriously its core diagnostic: that the intelligent, transparent, and democratic management of real resources — energy, land, knowledge, infrastructure — is a more fundamental question than the management of money that represents them.
+The resource-based economy tradition — associated with thinkers like Jacque Fresco — correctly identified the problem of artificial scarcity created by financial systems that profit from constraint.
+United Commons takes seriously its core diagnostic: that the intelligent, democratic management of real resources is a more fundamental question than the management of money that represents them.

 Technological stewardship